-In addition to the application of the pavement rejuvenator, there have been questions from residents with regard to the suitability of the pavement subbase.
+In addition to the application of the pavement rejuvenator, it is our understanding that there have been questions with regard to the suitability of the pavement subbase.
 Signs of subbase failure typically include various types of cracking (alligator, longitudinal, block or transverse), potholes, depressions, rutting or upheaval.
 None of these conditions were observed to indicate defective subbase in the pavement.